knope-dev/knope/docs/src/default_workflows.md

    1. If your remote is GitHub, create a new release on GitHub with the same body as the changelog entry. **This requires a `GITHUB_TOKEN` environment variable to be set.**
    2. If the remote is not GitHub, a tag will be created and pushed to the remote.

+### Additional Options

+1. `--dry-run` will run the workflow without modifying any files or interacting with the remote.
+Instead, all the steps that _would_ happen will be printed to the screen so you can verify what will happen.
+2. `--prerelease-label` will tell `knope` to create a prerelease with a given label.
+For example, `knope release --prerelease-label rc` will create a release with the _next_ calculated version (as if you had run `knope release`), but with the `-rc.0` suffix (or `rc.1`, `rc.2`, etc. if you have already created a release with that label).
+3. `--override-version` will tell `knope` to use a specific version instead of calculating the next one.
+For example, `knope release --override-version 1.2.3` will create a release with the version `1.2.3`.
+This is especially useful when moving from a `0.x.x` version to `1.0.0`.

 ## `document-change`

 Without any config, you can run `knope document-change` to run the [`CreateChangeFile`] step.
 Because there is only one package configured by default, this step will be skipped and a special, default package will be used.